betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 It was divided into four phases (pictured below left) depending on the balance of automated and manual control the astronauts required: Powered Descent (major mode P63), Approach (P64), Terminal Descent (P66) and Touchdown (P68).<sup>[5]</sup>
-Examples of other mode mode programs were Trans Lunar Injection (P15), Return To Earth (P37), Ballistic Re-entry (P66).
+Examples of other major mode programs were Trans Lunar Injection (P15), Return To Earth (P37), Ballistic Re-entry (P66).

 Development of a major mode program began with an analysis of the relevant equations